Foods That Cause Mucus Anti-Mucus Diet

 Just like fast food, soda has also been linked with an increased risk of developing asthma, which has been supported by multiple studies.

-Researchers found that, for every extra serving of soda that you drink per week, it increases your risk of asthma by 21%.
-And, to make matters worse, most people drink soda while washing down that greasy, but often delicious, fast food meal.
+Researchers found that every extra serving of soda that you drink per week increases your risk of asthma by 21%.

 7. Cheese